 Investigation of known fraud takes a case-centric approach – sometimes called the local approach – starting from a small point and working outwards.
 Detection of unknown fraud takes a global approach – taking an overview of a large amount of data to find anomalies.

 This is another example taken from an insurance fraud use case that shows the insurance claims made in a single day.
-Just displaying this data as a graph reveals patterns:
+Just displaying this data using a link analysis chart reveals patterns:

 The majority of our data shows business as usual.
 A standard claim has a star shape – with a central case with a small number of policies, individuals and other identifiers.